Kim-William/AI/Dissertation/Readme.md

 For the CNN model, execute:
 [bash]
 python hyper_cnn.py

+For the BiLSTM model, execute:
+[bash]
+python hyper_bilstm.py

 Make sure to choose the model you wish to run by using the appropriate command.

 ### 3. Output and Results